 Another year, another Queen Mary Art Deco Festival has come and gone.
 This one was divine with some fun additions to an already packed schedule – a double-decker vintage bus tour of Long Beach, two hours in the Starlight Lounge after the ball, movie and martinis on the sports deck, and a bon voyage mimosa and bloody mary bar.
 I can’t imagine a better way to spend a weekend – truly a highlight of my year.

-feed) and then got ready for the Cocktails in Historic Places.
+Friday we arrived and checked in to our stateroom, one of the original cabin (first) class rooms, with wood paneling, cabinets, and lots of storage.
+We arrived for a bit of a nibble (you can see the dress I wore and a few other fun shots on my Instagram feed) and then got ready for the Cocktails in Historic Places.
 I wore a new to me dress – my wardrobe was very dark and gothic this weekend, for some reason.
 Oh well, we wear what we find sometimes, right?
 It was grand catching up with old friends and meeting some new ones as well.

 After cocktails, it was time to dress for the Deco Derby Pajama Party.
 I wore what I’ve worn for years as I just can’t find something else I like that fits.
 C’est la vie.
 This event, sadly, was ruined for me by the arrival of a reality show television cast and crew.
-I shall not name their show nor their network, but their rude presence sent us scurrying away to the Observation Bar, where we spent the rest of the evening doing what we do best – cocktailing some more!
+I shall not name their show nor their network, however their rude presence sent us scurrying away to the Observation Bar, where we spent the rest of the evening doing what we do best – cocktailing some more!
 Fortunately, it is a big ship with beautiful places to soak in the atmosphere.

-I was looking forward to this evening for months as I had the perfect deco dress to wear.
-Imagine my surprise, after checking and double-checking the dress for soundness before I sent it to the dry cleaners, when I took it out of the garment bag to see several large tears in the burnout velvet on one sleeve from the dry cleaner.
-Two hours before the ball.
-AAAAARRRRRGGGGGHHHHH!
-Well, fortunately I bring a repair kit with me.
-Not that this sleeve could be salvaged, but at least I could pull the sides together where the rents were and minimize the visual look of the damage.
-So when people stopped to admire my dress, I presented them with my right arm and not my left, as my Frankenstein, panicked stitching job as I tried to mask the tears in a hurry looked atrocious.
+Thankfully, I always bring a repair kit with me.
+I never forget it with the handy checklist I use to pack for the Queen Mary Art Deco Festival.
+Not that this sleeve could be salvaged.
+At least I could pull the sides together where the rents were and minimize the visual look of the damage.
+So when people stopped to admire my dress, I presented them with my right arm and not my left.
+My Frankenstein, panicked stitching job I tried to mask the tears in a hurry looked atrocious.
 Fortunately, they were big butterfly sleeves, so much of the damage was masked in the folds.
-I’m not sure how to fix this one.
+Alas, I’m not sure how to fix this one.
 Purchase some chiffon, snip away the damage, and carefully stitch the velvet parts to a new chiffon backing?
 How to get a chiffon that matches?